Fashion’s earth-friendly future

-Gain insight into the way speedy consumption, whether of food, fashion, or other goods, is hurting our world.
 Learn how fashion is moving away from planned obsolescence and toward “durables.”
-Take part in a repair exercise, mending a garment at home and posting your work online.
+Take part in a repair exercise, mending a garment yourself and posting your work online.

 Delve into fashion media, greenwashing, and the way sustainability is covered in fashion magazines

-Explore the effect of the fashion media on sustainability.
-Learn about “greenwashing,” the practice some companies use to mislead people about the environmental impact of a product or service.
-Find out how street and online activism converge.
+Explore the effect of media on sustainability.
+Learn about “greenwashing,” the practice of misleading people about a product’s environmental impact.
+Discover how street and online activism converge.

 Prepare for a future in the world of sustainable fashion

-Topics covered in this course offer a foundation for a career in a field such as fashion branding, advertising, public relations, corporate social responsibility, and sustainable sourcing management.
+This course offers a foundation for a career in fields such as fashion branding, advertising, public relations, corporate social responsibility, and sustainable sourcing management.